Probing quantum effects with classical stochastic analogs: Numerical method

 where all variables are non-dimensional, it takes the form

-where $y_i$ is the numerical approximation of $x(t)$ and $\xi_i$ is a normally distributed random variable.
+where $y_i$ is the numerical approximation of $x(t)$, $\xi_i$ is a normally distributed random variable, and $\delta t$ is the time-step.

-Our numerical approach is the following: as for a classical stochastic algorithm, we compute one time-step for $\mathcal{N}$ Brownian particles simultaneously and then we evaluate the forces for the next time-step.
-The specificity of this case arises from the evaluation of the quantum force, that demands an evaluation of the density $n(y_i)$.
-We use a \textit{particle in cell} method to evaluate $n$ : to each particle we associate a Gaussian kernel, the sum of those being a reasonably smooth evaluation of the density.
-From the evaluation of $n(y_i)$ we are able to compute the quantum force $\nabla \left( \frac{\Delta \sqrt{n(y_i)}}{\sqrt{n(y_i)}}\right)$, used to compute the next time-step.
+Our numerical approach is the following: like for a classical stochastic algorithm, we compute the positions at a certain time-step for $\mathcal{N}$ Brownian particles simultaneously and then evaluate the forces for the next time-step.
+The specificity of the present case arises from the evaluation of the quantum force, which requires the reconstruction of the density $n(y_i)$.
+We use a particle-in-cell method to evaluate $n$: to each particle we associate a Gaussian kernel of width $\sigma$, and the sum of such Gaussians will yield a reasonably smooth estimation of the density $n$.
+From this reconstructed density $n(y_i)$ we are able to compute the quantum force $\nabla \left( \frac{\Delta \sqrt{n(y_i)}}{\sqrt{n(y_i)}}\right)$, which in turn is used to update the positions of the particles at the next time-step.

-One important parameter here is the size of the Gaussian kernel used.
-A too small kernel will lead to a noisy evaluation of the density, that will become unpractical because of the three derivative and the division occurring in the quantum force.
-This can result in a divergence of the algorithm or an unphysical perturbation : the (theoretically deterministic) quantum force taking a stochastic character.
-Of course small kernel can still be used if the number of particle is very large, in which case the distribution will remain smooth.
-The question only arises when small statistics are used, as we do in ou work in order to stay close to the experiments.
-In our case, where $3000$ trajectories are used, we compromise between a kernel of size close to 0 (a.u.) that will be a sum of Dirac delta functions and of size close to 1 that will be a Gaussian approximation of the distribution.
-We use a value of $0.8$ that is large enough to smooth out irregularities arising from the small statistics but small enough to account for the specificity of the distribution with respect to its Gaussian counterpart (as seen with the variance and kurtosis).
-The Probability densities and their estimations are represented on the Fig. S\ref{fig:DistFitKDE}.
+One important parameter here is the width $\sigma$ of the Gaussian kernel.
+Too small a width will lead to a noisy evaluation of the density, which is dangerous because the quantum force requires the computation of the third derivative of the density.
+The problem mainly arises when we use few trajectories, as we do in our work in order to stay close to the experiments.
+In our case, where $3000$ trajectories are employed, we made a reasonable compromise between a kernel of width $\sigma \approx 0$, i.e., a sum of Dirac delta functions, and a width $\sigma \approx 1$ (in normalized units) which would amount to a Gaussian approximation for the whole density.
+We use a value $\sigma=0.8$ which is large enough to smooth out irregularities arising from the small statistical sample, but small enough to account for departures from a perfectly Gaussian density (as evidenced from the skewness and kurtosis, see Appendix \ref{APP:distrib}).
+The histograms of the particles distributions and the corresponding smooth densities are shown in Fig. \ref{fig:DistFitKDE}.